curtwarfield/linuxtutorials/How to configure Ubuntu 22.04 as a DNS server using ControlD.md

 ## Prerequisites
 * An active `Control D` account.
 * A `Control D` **Resolver ID**.
+* A device and profile already configured on the [Dashboard](https://controld.com/dashboard/profiles).
 ## Installation

 1. Install the `ctrld` utility.